sh39sxn/mining-altcoins-aws/README.md

 git clone https://github.com/sh39sxn/ltc-mining-aws.git
 ```

-Then change to this project and run setup.sh
+Then change to this project and run setup.sh.
+This will need several minutes, mainly because of building ccminer.
+I'm using the version published at https://github.com/tpruvot/ccminer

 ```
 cd ltc-mining-aws